opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 SMADDI should uppercase all alpha characters specified.

-The format of this value can contain any number of \"words\" as long as:
+The format of this value can contain any number of "words" as long as:

 - Each word contains a maximum of 8 characters.
 - Each word is separated by periods.